Environmental Science (AS, BS)

 • Food science technicians

-An associate degree in this field can lead to entry-level environmental protection jobs with government agencies, laboratories and consulting firms, as well as for in-demand geological and petroleum technician positions.
+An associate degree in this field can lead to entry-level environmental protection jobs with government agencies, laboratories, and consulting firms, as well as for in-demand geological and petroleum technician positions.

 Where You’ll Find Our Graduates

-USF graduates have found environmental science and technology careers at places such as:
+Saint Francis graduates have found environmental science and technology careers at places such as:

 • ACM Engineering and Environmental Services, Inc.